collinxchu/Attorney-Online-Vidya-Update/README.md

 * New emotes for Vera
 * Fixes for ApolloSoJ
 * Fixes for Apollo
 * Updated anime.mp3
+* Viola .ini fixes

 ## Upcoming Changes
 * Complete revamp of the jukebox
 * The rest of PLvsAA's OST
 * Unlimited Pursuits
 * Godot's Jazz Blend